-The compliance check works automatically and the template shows the max. deviation of the location of the sensor of the actual model to the inner corridor as well as the total duration in which the trajectories of the model are outside the corridor per sensor location for the x and z coordinate respectively.
+The compliance check works automatically within the excel template and max. deviation of the location of the sensor of the actual model to the inner corridor as well as the total duration in which the trajectories of the model are outside the corridor per sensor location for the x and z coordinate respectively is shown.

-The certified models should aim to stay inside the corridors for the whole impact duration.
-A maximum deviation of 50 mm to the corridor is tolerated during the introductory period of the procedure (starting 2018).
+The certified models should aim to stay inside the 2 standard deviation corridors for the whole impact duration from the reference line (leading to the judgement "OK" in the template).
+A maximum deviation of one more standard deviation to the corridor is tolerated until 2022 (leading to the judgement "within tolerance" in the templates).
 The tolerance will be narrowed down in the near future after more data have been collected.
-A tolerance of 50 mm was chosen as it represents half of the size of the interval of the headform impact area grid.